 |Buddha's Hand Citron Tree 5 Gal|

 Citrus medica var. sarcodactylus.
 Buddha's Hand citron is a really fun plant to grow.
 The long and shiny leaves, with tiny serrations, have a rumpled but distinguished air, with a beautiful purple flush on new growth (and young fruit).
 The tree is shrubby and open in growth, to about 6' tall.
 Grow outdoors during warm weather and bring indoors during winter months because citrons can't take freezing temperatures.
 The crowning glory is the winter fruit, which really does look like the hands of Buddha posed just so in Tang Dynasty statues.
 Fruit has no pulp or juice--its claim to fame is its peel, which is loaded with fragrant oils.
 The pith, unlike other citrus, is not bitter, so no worries about separating it from the peel.
 Considered the most propitious of fruit in many Asian cultures.
 Showcase a Buddha's Hand on your dining room table and your entire house will fill with a clean citrus fragrance overlaid with jasmine.
 Use the peel to make candied citron, zest it onto fish or salads or citrus curds, or flavor alcohol with it.
 If you don't want to make your own, then buy some Buddha's Hand vodka from the Bay Area distiller Hangar One.
 Plants are grafted onto dwarfing rootstock.
-Our new crop of trees is small, about 2' above soil line in 5 gal containers, looking a little bedraggled from the winter cold, 1/2" trunk as of February 2014, no fruit or flowers or new growth.
+As of April 2014, trees are about 2' above soil line in 5 gal containers, 1/2" trunk, flowers and new growth forming.
 Shipped in 3' x 1' x 1' boxes, with wooden bracing.

 |Kara Mandarin Tree 5 Gal|

 Citrus reticulata x.
 The Kara mandarin is a cross between the Owari Satsuma mandarin and the King tangerine.
 It's a little more frost-sensitive than the Owari, but the plant is more vigorous and upright, and the fruit is larger.
 Blooms in spring and fruit ripens the following spring.
 Needs a little more heat than the Owari satsuma.
 Rich flavor to this easy to peel mandarin orange.
-Grown on dwarfing rootstock in 5 gal containers, current crop of trees is small, about 2.5' tall as of November 2013.
+Grown on dwarfing rootstock in 5 gal containers.
+Trees are bushy, about 2.5' tall, flowering and some are also fruiting as of April 2014.
 Shipped in braced 3' x 1' x 1' boxes.

 |Improved Meyer Lemon Tree 5 Gal|

 Citrus x meyerii.
-This older and larger version of our semidwarf Meyer lemon tree has a main trunk that's over one-half inch thick, and stands about 2.5' above the container.
+Meyer lemons can't be beat for lemon curd or pastry specialties.
+Our Meyer lemon trees have a main trunk that's about 1/2" and stands about 2.5' above the container.
 Grown in 5 gal containers on dwarfing rootstock.
-New crop of trees is less full than tree in photo as of January 2014, no fruit or flowers.
+New crop of trees is slightly smaller than tree in photo as of April 2014, flowers forming.
 Shipped in braced 3' x 1' x 1' containers.

 |Italian Lemon Tree 5 Gal|

 Citrus limon 'Genoa.'
 Italians take their lemons seriously.
 This Italian lemon cultivar was brought to California from Genoa, Italy over a hundred years ago.
 A little-known yet cherished lemon for most of that time, gardeners around the U.S. are finally able to grow 'Genoa' and experience its merits for themselves.
 The fruits ripen throughout the year on vigorous shrubs that are less thorny than 'Villa Franca'.
 Peel, high in lemon oil, is the base for the most divine limoncello you'll ever sip.
 Juice is perfect for drinks and marinades.
-Spreading growth to 8' x 6.'
+Spreading, lush growth to 8' x 6.'
 More frost sensitive than Meyer lemon.
 Benefits from spending summer outdoors.
-As of January 2014 trees are about 3' tall, well-branched.
+As of March 2014 trees are over 3' tall, well-branched and blooming.
 Grown on dwarfing rootstock in 5 gal containers.
 Shipped in 4' x 1' x 1' boxes.

 |Lisbon Lemon Tree 5 Gal|